10m+

 Financial Journalist

-There is a general misconception that retirement planning means paying money into a pension.
-But really, the key to a financially secure retirement is simply having enough money and to an extent it doesn’t really matter whether it is in a pension, an ISA, an investment portfolio or even cash under the mattress.
-Although we wouldn’t recommend the latter!
+However, the key to a financially secure retirement is having enough money and to an extent it doesn’t matter whether it is in a pension, an individual savings account (ISA), investment portfolio or even cash under the mattress, but we wouldn’t recommend the latter!

-“Your employer pension contributions is basically free money and well worth taking advantage of”
+“Your employer pension contributions is basically free money and well worth taking advantage of.”

 An Englishman’s home is his pension

 In addition, paying down a mortgage is just as valid a way of saving for retirement but many of us forget to think of it in this way.
-The sooner you can get your mortgage paid off, the more spare income you will have from your monthly pay cheque to put into pensions and other investments.

-So, try to think of pensions as just one part of the retirement jigsaw.
-Pensions have some quite quirky tax breaks for certain groups of people so if you can figure out where you stand with those and you can use the rules to your advantage, the more bang you will get for your buck.
+Pensions have some quirky tax breaks for some people so if you can figure out where you stand with those and use the rules to your advantage, you'll get more bang for your buck.

 Free money from your boss

-The first place to start should be to double check how your employer-sponsored pension works, if you have one.
-On top of the standard level of contributions, many employers will match any payments you make up to, say, 5 per cent or 10 per cent of salary.
-That’s a fantastic benefit (free money basically) and well worth taking advantage of.
+On top of standard contributions, many employers will match any payments you make.
+That’s a fantastic benefit (free money basically) and worth taking advantage of.

 Greater tax relief